Bassadin/Three.LS/README.md

 ![image](https://user-images.githubusercontent.com/1810902/146235247-077c2a68-217c-46f4-8360-207a4e69db09.png)

-Currently only supported on iOS via: https://apps.apple.com/de/app/webxr-viewer/id1295998056
+on IOS it is only supported via: https://apps.apple.com/de/app/webxr-viewer/id1295998056

+on Android it works via Chrome Browser

 ## GitHub Pages Version